Bread Machine Brioche That Will Make You a Kitchen Hero

-You will also find instructions for making both brioche burger buns and simple round rolls.
+You’ll find instructions for making both brioche burger buns and simple round rolls.
 Or go for the traditional fluted shape with a little hat.
-If you are in a hurry, use the same dough to craft a simple brioche loaf.
+Finally, if you are in a hurry, use the same dough to craft a simple brioche loaf.

 What makes brioche special?

 Brioche is a finely textured, rich, buttery, and eggy bread.
-When done right, the bread can be pulled apart in layers and the crust will be almost flaky.
-Some bread machine recipes claim to be brioche, but the gluten is not well-developed so the texture is more like cake.
+When done right, you can pull the bread apart in layers, and the crust will be almost flaky.
+Some bread machine recipes claim to be brioche, but the gluten is not well-developed, so the texture is more like cake.

 Don’t be tempted to cut back on the butter or eggs.
 That’s what makes brioche unique.
 Otherwise, you may end up with something more like traditional dinner rolls.
 Delicious in their own right, but not authentic brioche.